rainygoblin/DVH-Analytics-Docker/README.md

 * If you're already running services on ports 5432, 5006, 5007, or 5008, you'll need to modify lines 14, 21, 32, and 43 of
 docker-compose.yml.
 The port to the left of the colon is local, keep the port to the right the same.
 If 5432 (for postgres) is altered you'll need to update the port listed when launching the settings view normally on port 5008.
+* You may need to increase the amount of memory Docker is allowed to use, found in settings -> advanced

 To ensure continuity of data, the postgres SQL database is mapped to a local directory (by default ~/DVH-Analytics/pgsql).